kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 ### Create a multi-vm enviroment with 2 NICs per VM

+This example will be using a map object to create multolie unique VMs.

 This template will build a platform for testing Telco related workloads leveraging:

 * Proximity Placement Groups